Published February 2026

 The lazy headline is “AI replaces developers.”
 The better headline is: AI replaces performative process work first.

 What disappears early is padded specs, defensive ticket writing, and handoff theater.
-Great engineers become more leveraged, not less, because the hard parts remain hard: reliability, security, state design, observability, architecture, and cost control under real usage.
+Great engineers become more leveraged, not less, because the hard parts remain hard: reliability, security, state design, observability, architecture, data integrity, integrations, and cost control under real usage.

 Generated demos are abundant.
 Durable products are still rare.